|Computers, Materials & Continua

 In the first stage, we proposed identifying the data sources.
 Generating the dataset is a very import step in the proposed system.
 The quantity and quality of the collected data determines the efficiency of the output.
 The more data available, the more accurate the prediction will be.
 The prepared data are utilized in the training and test stages.
 Data was cleaned and converted from raw to a useable format.
 Dataset were split for training and tested in a random way.

 In the second stage, several machine learning models and the ARIMA statistical models were designed and their hyperparameter were set.
 The aim of this step is to build the machine learning models to predict the goods’ prices.
-This stage starts with determination of problems types.
-Next, we select the machine learning techniques that are most suitable for the problem.
+This stage starts with determination of

 In the models training stage, the proposed models are trained on a portion of the datasets (i.e., 80%) so that the models can capture the various patterns, relationships, and important features.